Treasure123-school/school-web-treasure/replit.md

 - **Automatic Super Admin Seeding**: Added automatic super admin account creation on server startup.
 The super admin user is created if it doesn't exist, with secure password requirements and mandatory password change on first login.
 - **Security Enhancement**: Improved password logging security - credentials are never logged in plaintext after initial setup.
 - **Password Change Enforcement**: All newly created users (admins, teachers, students, parents) are now required to change their password on first login.
 This applies to users created through any method: invites, CSV import, manual creation, or bulk provisioning.
 The `mustChangePassword` flag is automatically set to `true` for all new accounts to ensure maximum security.
+- **Admin Account Visibility Control**: Implemented comprehensive security control for admin account visibility.
+Regular Admins can no longer view, modify, or delete Super Admin and Admin accounts in user management.
+This protection is enforced across ALL user management endpoints (list, update, delete, verify, suspend).
+Super Admins have complete control through a toggle in the system settings (`hideAdminAccountsFromAdmins`, default: enabled).
+Only Super Admins can manage admin-level accounts, ensuring proper privilege separation and preventing unauthorized access.

 ## System Architecture